johnsedor/cohere-health/APIDefinition.md

 POST /clinical-services-question-answers
 > Given a list of clinical services will return a unique list of questions answers for this given post.
 > Content will be de-duplicated for answers.

+Detailed Design of internal components can be found here: [Clinical Services Design](ClinicalServicesQuestionAnswersDesignDetail.md)

 Request: Request should be a list of clinical-service-cds from GET /clinical-services